Clean Room Manufacturing – The Lowdown

 October 2, 2020

-This year we opened a brand new fully certified Class 7 Cleanroom in response to customer demands for Cleanroom manufacturing, so we’ve been handling many enquiries about the facility recently.
+In 2020, we opened a brand new fully certified Class 7 Cleanroom in response to customer demands for Cleanroom manufacturing, so we’ve been handling many enquiries about the facility recently.
 We’ll write soon about our own capabilities in this context and the kind of work we are doing for clients but we thought ‘d go back to basics initially and outline what a Cleanroom is, answer some common questions and discuss how cleanroom manufacturing is applied in different industries.

 What is a Cleanroom?